kanisterio/kanister/README.md

 1. **Application-Centric:** Given the increasingly complex and distributed nature of cloud-native data services, there is a growing need for data management tasks to be at the *application* level.
 Experts who possess domain knowledge of a specific application's needs should be able to capture these needs when performing data operations on that application.

 2. **API Driven:** Data management tasks for each specific application may vary widely, and these tasks should be encapsulated by a well-defined API so as to provide a uniform data management experience.
-Each application expert can provide an application-specific pluggable implementation that satisifes this API, thus enabling a homogenous data management experience of diverse and evolving data services.
+Each application expert can provide an application-specific pluggable implementation that satisfies this API, thus enabling a homogeneous data management experience of diverse and evolving data services.

 3. **Extensible:** Any data management solution capable of managing a diverse set of applications must be flexible enough to capture the needs of custom data services running in a variety of environments.
 Such flexibility can only be provided if the solution itself can easily be extended.